zodern/meteor-up/README.md

       // (optional) Only used if using your own ssl certificates.
       // Default is "meteorhacks/mup-frontend-server"
       imageFrontendServer: 'meteorhacks/mup-frontend-server',
-      // lets you bind the docker container to a
-      // specific network interface (optional)
-      bind: '127.0.0.1',
       // lets you add network connections to perform after run
       // (runs docker network connect <net name> for each network listed here)
       networks: [